-Here, consultant plastic and reconstructive surgeon Miss Judith Hunter explains what to expect from arm lift surgery and what happens during the process of healing.
+Here, senior consultant plastic reconstructive and aesthetic surgeon, Miss Judith Hunter, explains what to expect from arm lift surgery and what happens during the process of healing.

 Who is suitable for arm lift surgery?